Reagan February Student Congress

 I began coaching debate as the assistant coach at West Bend East in the fall of 1971.
 I think it was 1973 when I became the head coach.
-I’ve been a member of NFL/NSDA since 1964 and currently hold a quad diamond.
+I’ve been a member of NFL/NSDA since 1964 and am currently a 5 diamond coach.
 I’m a retired Speech and English teacher with 45+ years of debate and forensic coaching experience.

 Long ago, I believed in case specific details.
 I still do.
 Call me old-fashioned.
 I won’t mind.
 I’ll consider it a compliment.
 I believe that the affirmative has a responsibility to present a prima facie case and a plan to correct the problem.
 I believe their case is strengthened when it’s supported by a number of experts, not just one lone voice used over and over.